|

 learning that the Americans were evacuating.
 John

-was paid for six days' service at a rate of 4
+was paid for six days' service at a rate of £4, 1s per month for

-was buried at South View Cemetery off U.S. 224 at
+South View Cemetery off U.S. 224 at Sullivan,

 served.